ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 A node is a document, represented as a sequence of Dcs, stored in the EITE system.
 A document created by an individual would presumably, when stored as a node, have additional information not managed by the individual, such as who has the right to read and edit it.
 Thus, the document an individual would work with would be stored as a portion of a larger document representing its corresponding node.
 Because the system is append-only, nodes would have revisions, representing each time it was changed.
 For letter-by-letter changes, produced while typing without saving, instead of saving a new revision, letter-by-letter change tracking and storage could be used, such as is used by Etherpad.

+Various fully featured ways to interact with the system should be provided.
+For instance, a graphical interface, a command-line interface, and a UNIX-style "everything is a file" interface.
+(Filesystems, especially APIs exposed as filesystem entities have their own challenges and risks, such as confusing scripts that aren't designed to work with anything except plain old files, having unusual structures such as files not present in any directory, infinite directory trees resulting from hardlinks to directories, files with multiple forks, or named pipes, and if providing nodes by filename, having files and directories with the same names or directories with a data fork; these issues will need work and research to resolve well and provide good user experiences.)

 #### Complex Dc sequences, Sequence Builders, and Dynamic Sets

 A complex sequence of Dcs could be built using special-purpose input tools for constructing them.
 For instance, purpose-built tools could be provided for constructing a sequence of Dcs representing a mathematical equation, or a sequence of Dcs representing a given time or color.